4th Marine Regiment: Withdrawal from China

 The United States began considering complete withdrawal and Commander in Chief, Asiatic Fleet, Admiral Thomas C. Hart began withdrawal of units along the coast and recommended withdrawal of the 4th Marines as he felt war was inevitable.
 On 10 November 1941 permission to withdraw the 4th Marines was given and put into effect.
 1st Battalion and part of the Headquarters sailed for the Philippines on 27 November embarked in the chartered liner President Madison with the remainder of the 4th Marines embarking in President Harrison and sailing for the Philippines on 28 November 1941 with the first elements arriving at Subic Bay 30 November and the remainder the next day.

 Sometimes associated with 4th Marines is the paleontological and anthropological mystery of loss of the Peking Man fossils.
-The Chinese authorities requested the United States ambassador's help in evacuating the fossils and the custodians records indicate the fossils were crated and taken to the United States Legation in Peking.
-There a detachment of Marines, sometimes associated with the 4th but actually the Legation Guard Marines from Peking and Tientsin (North China Marines), were to escort the crates to the Marine compound at Tienstin and evacuated aboard President Harrison which was to evacuate remaining military and civilians.
+The Chinese authorities requested the United States ambassador's help in evacuating the fossils and the custodians records indicate the fossils were crated and taken to the United States Legation in Beijing.
+There a detachment of Marines, sometimes associated with the 4th but actually the Legation Guard Marines from Beijing and Tianjin (North China Marines), were to escort the crates to the Marine compound at Tianjin and evacuated aboard President Harrison which was to evacuate remaining military and civilians.
 The Japanese attack on Pearl Harbor came between the arrival of the crates at the Legation and the rest of the plan's execution.
-President Harrison had completed the first evacuation of 4th Marines and was headed back leaving Manila on 4 December for Chingwangtao (Qinhuangdao) to evacuate about 300 Legation Guard Marines from Peking and Tientsin but the ship was shadowed by Japanese forces and eventually ordered to stop.
+President Harrison had completed the first evacuation of 4th Marines and was headed back leaving Manila on 4 December for Qinhuangdao to evacuate about 300 Legation Guard Marines from Beijing and Tianjin but the ship was shadowed by Japanese forces and eventually ordered to stop.
 To prevent capture of President Harrison, now outfitted to carry troops, Master Orel A. Pierson decided to run aground in hopes of destroying the ship but the ship was salvaged, the crew taken prisoner and the ship refitted by the Japanese to eventually become Kachidoki Maru that was sunk with British prisoners of war by USS Pampanito on 12 September 1944.
 The Legation Marines were taken prisoner and the crates with the fossils disappeared into the chaos of the war.
 The question of what happened to the crates of fossils is one of the frequent and unanswerable questions posed to the Marine Corps historians.